 Remembrance Day should be about the men and women of our armed forces rather than the political realities of war or the flags that they bear.
 It should be about remembering what they do every day, or have done, to keep others safe and the unimaginable burden that many will bear for the rest of their lives as a result.

 Even if many cannot and could never fully understand it, the very least they can do is try.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.